Welcome to Westcott

 A relaxed informal social gathering of Westcott Women to share ideas and learn new things, with guest speakers and organised visits to places of interest.
 Everyone is welcome.

 More information contact: Jacki Moss 01306 881481 email@example.com

 Westcott Gardeners Club

 A fun enjoyable way to share your passion for plants or for just pottering around the garden.
 The Westcott Gardeners Club has been running since 1955 and holds two flower shows a year in The Reading Room, regular talks as well as outings to gardens to enjoy.
-The next talk is on the 10th April 2019 at St John’s and is a demonstration of seed sowing and taking cuttings.

 New members are always welcome.

 The Cookie Club is an informal and friendly group for parents, grandparents & carers, along with their babies and pre-school children.
 Enjoy comfy sofas, good coffee and friendship.
 Every term time Thursday 9am to 11am @ St John’s.